Karim el-Mejjati: Death

 El-Mejjati, as well as his 11-year-old son, Adam, and the leader of al-Qaeda in Saudi Arabia Saud Hamoud 'Abid al-Qatini al-'Otaibi, were among those killed in April 2005 in a series of Ar Rass raids by Saudi authorities.
 Saudi security forces had not known el-Mejjati would be present when they surrounded their first target, a house with approximately eight occupants.
 When shooting began, the occupants fled to a nearby construction site where the battle lasted until the following morning.
 A columnist later suggested that el-Mejjati had shot his son after he was captured by Saudi forces.
 Saudi authorities also alleged that el-Mejjati had killed a foreigner living in the Kingdom, and attacked a police patrol in Al-Ghat "with the support of his son", despite being only 11 years old.
 At the time of his death, he was #4 on the Kingdom of Saudi Arabia's "26 Most Wanted" list.

 El-Mejjati was survived by his wife and 12-year-old son Ilyass.
 A friend of the family had phoned to tell her that he had just heard a report that el-Mejjati had been killed on the television, to which she replied "Alhamdulillah".
 She then wrote to the Moroccan Ministry of the Interior, and its Saudi counterpart, to ask them to positively confirm the identity of her husband and son through DNA testing, with which they complied.

-His wife sought permission to travel to Saudi Arabia to claim the body of her husband and son for proper burial, and proposed traveling with his second wife, stating that she could not find closure until she had seen the bodies herself.
+She sought permission to travel to Saudi Arabia to claim the body of her husband and son for proper burial, and proposed traveling with his second wife, stating that she could not find closure until she had seen the bodies herself.

 Aftermath

-Following his death, his wife gave an interview to France 3 television and to Moroccan newspapers stating that her husband had been a mujahideen, and not a terrorist.
+Following his death, his wife gave an interview to France 3 television and to Moroccan newspapers stating that her husband had been a mujahid, and not a terrorist.
 However, in other interviews she stubbornly stated that it was wrong to consider him a member of GICM since he "only belongs to Al-Qaeda".
+She later joined the Islamic State of Iraq and the Levant in Syria and headed the Al-Khansaa Brigade.

 Later analysts suggested that he was closely tied to Salafia Jihadia or Abu Musab al-Zarqawi.
 Following the July 7 bombings in London three months after his death, Saudi Arabia stated that they had warned Britain of the impending attack, sending them an intelligence file that contained details of el-Mejjati and his alleged connection to lead bomber Mohammad Sidique Khan.

-His wife, Fatiha el-Mejjat, later joined the Islamic State of Iraq and the Levant in Syria and headed the Al-Khansaa Brigade.